champstank/MNIST_DeepNet/README.md

 print(x_test.shape[0], 'test samples')
 ```

 We can preview our images to see what the net will see.
-To do this we need to use numpy's squeeze() function to reduce the dimensionality of the image for plot to be able to handle.
+To do this we need to use numpy's squeeze() function to reduce the dimensionality of the image for plot to be able to handle them.
 ```python
 plt.imshow(np.squeeze(x_train[0]), cmap='gray')
 ```